-We are going on a boat trip to the large bird cliffs at Røst.
+We are going on a boat trip to seabird colonies in the large bird cliffs at Røst.
 There we will encounter mighty nature, majestic eagles, colourful puffins and some peculiar artwork.

 Where are we?